Regulatory Service Standards

 Our approach to compliance

-In carrying out our regulatory work we follow government guidance and our own enforcement policy.
+We follow government guidance and our own enforcement policy.
 This includes:

 - using national methods for assessing risk